What is ITEPA and why does it mean recruitment agencies need my personal details?

 All recruitment agencies that make gross payments to their contractors (ie those who are not paid under PAYE) have to submit a quarterly report detailing the payments made to you.
 This includes some potentially sensitive information, but it is a legal requirement of the agency.

 I work through an umbrella company and I’m paid PAYE.
 Do I still need to supply this information?

 Yes, the agency will still have to supply your worker details to HMRC but they won’t need to submit details of how much you have been paid.

 - Your full name (including any middle names)

 - Your NI number OR gender and date of birth

 - A unique taxpayer reference (UTR) for people who are self-employed or members of a partnership.
-This won’t apply to people working through a PSC
+This doesn’t apply to people working through a PSC

 - Your limited company details (including registered address).
 This includes umbrella company details